-For the 2014 Fiscal Year, Mr. Madden earned \$6,125,000 in base salary and received \$200,000 for the payment of an annual life insurance premium.
-Mr. Madden opted to waive his right to the Annual Option for the 2014 Fiscal Year.
+For the 2015 Fiscal Year, Mr. Madden earned \$8,250,000 in base salary and received \$200,000 for the payment of an annual life insurance premium.
+Mr. Madden opted to waive his right to the Annual Option for the 2015 Fiscal Year.

 Loan to Steven Madden.
-On June 25, 2007, the Company made a loan to Steven Madden, its Creative and Design Chief and a principal stockholder of the Company, in the amount of \$3,000,000, in order for Mr. Madden to satisfy a personal tax obligation resulting from the exercise of a stock option which was due to expire and to hold the underlying shares of Common Stock.
-Mr. Madden executed a promissory note in favor of the Company, which is secured by a pledge of 472,500 shares of the Company's Common Stock beneficially owned by Mr. Madden (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend).
-There have been successive amendments to the note, the most recent of which occurred on January 3, 2012, at which time the note was amended and restated to extend the maturity date of the obligation to December 31, 2023 and eliminate the accrual of interest after December 31, 2011.
-Prior to the most recent amendment, the note had been accruing interest at the rate of 6% per annum.
-In addition, the amended and restated note provides that, commencing on December 31, 2014 and annually on each December 31 thereafter through the maturity date, one-tenth of the principal amount thereof, together with accrued interest, will be cancelled by the Company provided that Mr. Madden continues to be employed by the Company on each such December 31.
-Contemporaneously, the Company will release a number of pledged shares of Common Stock from the pledge generally correlating to the amount of indebtedness cancelled on such date.
-As of December 31, 2011, interest in the amount of \$1,090,000 had accrued on the principal amount of the note and, as noted above, interest was eliminated after December 31, 2011.
-On December 31, 2014, the required one-tenth of the principal amount of the note, together with accrued interest, was written-off by the Company.
+On June 25, 2007, the Company made a loan to Steven Madden, its Creative and Design Chief and a principal stockholder of the Company, in the amount of \$3,000,000, in order for Mr. Madden to satisfy a personal tax obligation resulting from the exercise of a stock option which was due to expire and hold the underlying shares of Common Stock.
+The loan is evidenced by a secured promissory note executed by Mr. Madden in favor of the Company, the security for which is a security interest in a certain securities brokerage account maintained by Mr. Madden with his broker; none of the securities in the securities brokerage account are shares of the Company's Common Stock.
+There have been successive amendments to the secured promissory note, the most recent of which occurred in April 2016, at which time the secured promissory note was amended to substitute the collateral securing the secured promissory note from shares of the Company's Common Stock to the security interest in Mr. Madden's securities brokerage account.
+Previously, on January 3, 2012, the secured promissory note was amended and restated to extend the maturity date of the obligation to December 31, 2023 and eliminate the accrual of interest after December 31, 2011.
+Prior to the January 3, 2012 amendment, the secured promissory note had been accruing interest at the rate of 6% per annum.
+In addition, the secured promissory note provides that, commencing on December 31, 2014 and annually on each December 31 thereafter through the maturity date, one-tenth of the principal amount thereof, together with accrued interest, will be cancelled by the Company provided that Mr. Madden continues to be employed by the Company on each such December 31.
+Contemporaneously, the Company will release its security interest in a portion of the securities held in Mr. Madden's securities brokerage account generally correlating to the amount of indebtedness cancelled on such date.
+As of December 31, 2011, interest in the amount of \$1,090,000 had accrued on the principal amount of the secured promissory note and, as noted above, interest was eliminated after December 31, 2011.
+On December 31, 2015, the required one-tenth of the principal amount of the secured promissory note, together with accrued interest, was written-off by the Company.

-Steven Madden is the brother of John L. Madden, who has been a director of the Company since 1993.
+Steven Madden is the brother of John L. Madden, who served as a director of the Company until his passing in October 2015.